Smalltooth sawfish: Distribution and habitat

 The smalltooth sawfish is found in tropical and subtropical parts of the Atlantic, including the Caribbean and Gulf of Mexico.
 Its original range was the smallest of the sawfish species, covering about 2100000 km2.
 In the west it once ranged from the United States to Uruguay and in the east from Senegal to Angola.
 Today it has disappeared from much of its historical range.
-There are old reports from the Mediterranean Sea, but this likely involved vagrants and according to the FAO the species can be considered extinct in the Mediterranean Sea.
+There are old reports from the Mediterranean Sea, but this likely involved vagrants and according to the FAO the species can be considered locally extinct in the Mediterranean Sea.

 Smalltooth sawfish are mostly found in coastal marine and estuarine brackish waters.
 It prefers water less than 8 m deep, but adults are occasionally seen offshore at depths of up to 122 m.
 During periods with increased salinity, juveniles have been seen far up rivers.
 This species is mostly found in places with soft bottoms such as mud or sand, but may also occur over hard rocky bottoms or at coral reefs.
 They are often found in areas with mangrove or seagrass.
 The lower water temperature limit is 16-18 C.